 We are making increasing use of digital communication methods to engage with our tenants and we aim to ensure that we adopt different approaches to suit the needs and preferences of all our tenants.
 We seek feedback from tenants about their experience of the range of services that we provide, including repairs and maintenance services - their satisfaction with the process for reporting a repair and the availability of information about what would happen as well as satisfaction with the quality of work carried out and the courtesy of tradespeople.
+This information is reported to the committee each quarter.
+Annually, we consult with tenants on the proposed rent increase.

 We have a Resident and Customer Forum which is made up of a cross-section of our customers.
 Their role is to monitor our performance and to influence service development and delivery.
 From time to time, we consult the Forum and our tenants' about specific proposals.
 The Committee receives reports following each meeting of the Forum and Committee members may be invited to attend meetings of the Forum.
+The Forum is invited to the committee meeting each May when the ARC results are presented to committee and forum members jointly.